 Don't Mix Your Sourdough in a Huge Bowl

 When you're doing your initial mix and into your bulk ferment, you don't want to place your dough into a huge bowl.
 Why?
 Because you only want the dough to double, nothing more.
-Even just under double if you don't want to risk overproofing.
-If you have a huge bowl, it's much harder to tell whether your dough has doubled and your risk overproofing and losing your oven spring.
+Even just under double if you don't want to risk over fermentation.

 Put your dough in a smaller bowl for bulk ferment, and you're more likely to notice the rise.
 A glass mixing bowl is amazing for mixing your sourdough because it allows you to see what's happening underneath.
+A cambro container is also a really handy piece of kit.

 To stop burning the base of your sourdough, place a tray on the rack underneath your Dutch Oven.
-It's not magic, but rather science.
-You'll find out how it works here.

 Scoring your dough is essential.
 It helps you to control how your dough behaves when it hits the oven and done correctly, can improve your oven spring.
-Decorative scoring is certainly trending right now, but for the best chance at great oven spring, score your dough deeper and only once or twice.
-A cross is usually the easiest way to score (see the picture below).
-Correct scoring is also crucial to achieve the perfect ear.

 Rice Flour Is Like Teflon To Your Dough

-Rice Flour is your best friend when it comes to sourdough bread making.
-Why?
-Because rice flour does not contain any gluten, so it will not stick to your dough.
 It's the perfect flour to use to line your banneton.
-If you're using a tea towel in a bowl, make sure you really rub the rice flour into the cloth before placing your dough on top.
+If you're using a dish towel in a bowl, make sure you really rub the rice flour into the cloth before placing your dough on top.

 Cool Your Bread In The Oven With The Door Ajar